From the World Heritage inscription:

 From 1847 to 1890, Zollverein Coal Mine Industrial Complex in Essen was founded by Franz Haniel, who is a Duisburg-born industrialist.
 He needed coke (which is a type of fuel made from coal) for steel production.
 There were test drillings performed at Katernberg region, which produced positive results for having a rich layer of coal.
 He founded the company to explore the natural resources in the area and divided ownership among his family and the landowners of the Zollverein territory.

 Shaft 1 started shrinking by 1847 wherein they managed to dig 130 meters beneath the surface to find a mineral coal layer.
 In 1851, the first official mining activities were started on the site.
 In 1852, Shaft 2 was opened and was used simultaneously with Shaft 1.
 These two shafts made use of visually identical stone towers.
 They also used a similar machine house.
-This concept was innovative at that time although it is currently adapted by many coal mines today.
+This concept was innovative at that time although it is currently adopted by many coal mines today.

-From 1890 to early 1900s, the mine was heavily extended as there was great demand for coal, iron and steel production in the region.
+From 1890 to the early 1900s, the mine was heavily extended as there was great demand for coal, iron and steel production in the region.
 A few more shafts were opened as part of the mining operation’s extension.
 However, the operation suffered a few mine accidents involving fire damps caused by ventilation problems.
 Additional shafts were opened to resolve this particular problem.
 For the next few years after that, more renovations and expansions were done.
-By the World War I, the Zollverein Coal Mine Industrial Complex in Essen has managed to produce 2.5 million tons of coal.
+By World War I, the Zollverein Coal Mine Industrial Complex in Essen has managed to produce 2.5 million tons of coal.

 By 1993 onwards, the Verbundbergwerk Nordstern-Zollverein produced 3.2 million tons of coal.
 However, it did not prove profitable enough as this coal mine decided to shut down operations.
 Hence, the Zollverein Coal Mine Industrial Complex in Essen was the only remaining active coal mine in the region at this time.

-Even when this site, as with most sites dealing with heavy industries, it suffered period of decay after it was closed down.
+Even when this site, as with most sites dealing with heavy industries, it suffered a period of decay after it was closed down.
 Nonetheless, it was declared a UNESCO World Heritage for its huge contribution to the coal mine industry in Essen for many decades.

 View my complete list of UNESCO World Heritage Sites in Germany.